vwxyzjn/cleanba/README.md

 ## Acknowledgements

+We thank  for generously providing the computational resources for this project.

-We thank [Stability AI's HPC](https://github.com/Stability-AI/stability-hpc) for generously providing the computational resources for this project.
+We thank [Stability AI's HPC](https://github.com/Stability-AI/stability-hpc) for generously providing the GPU computational resources to this project.
+We also thank [Google's TPU Research Cloud](https://sites.research.google/trc/about/) for providing the TPU computational resources.